NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 --------

 **Task**
-1. On abel, type in `module avail`
+1. on abel, type in `module avail`
-2. Wait for a bit
+2. wait for a bit
-3. Can you figure out how many versions of blast is installed?
+3. can you figure out how many versions of blast is installed?
-4. Try typing in `module avail blast`, and see what happens.
+4. try typing in `module avail blast`, and see what happens.

 --------